Register 6 Seats Remaining

-Our speakers will explore the local tradition of stuffed ham and the migration of families from Southern Maryland to Kentucky.
-Walk-ins are welcome!
-Register to receive email/text reminders.
+We will explore the local tradition of stuffed ham and the migration of families from SOMD to KY.
+Due to the overwhelming response and limited space, we request that everyone register in advance.

 Visit the World on the Move page on our website to learn more about the World on the Move exhibit and additional Library programming.